Ojochogwu866/Ojochogwu866/README.md

 ### Hi there, I'm Ojochogwu Dickson.
-Frontend/Solidity Engineer, very interested in bridging gap between Ui and Desihn.
+Frontend/Solidity Engineer, very interested in bridging gap between Ui and Design.
 I love to collaborate on Open Source oppurtunities, fell free to fill me in. 👋

 <!--
 **Ojochogwu866/Ojochogwu866** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.